Touch Typing Programmes & Dyslexia

 Students learn to type while having fun.
 This programme is graded and teaches general computer readiness.

-This programme is part of the Handwriting Without Tears programme, which has been hugely successful.
+This programme is part of Handwriting Without Tears, which has been hugely successful.

 Keyboarding Without Tears